What Happens When You Meditate For A Long Time?

 Related: Silence the Noise: From Overthinking to Clarity

 Now, I’m not a scientist.
-I’m just a guy who’s been in the personal development game since ’97.
+I’m just a guy who’s been in the journey of personal development since ’97.
 But let me tell you, the science behind long-term meditation is mind-blowing.
 And I mean that literally.

 Your Brain on Meditation: It’s Like a Workout, But Better